 The Trevi Fountain & Spanish Steps

 When dusk begins to set in, start making your way to the Trevi Fountain and the Spanish Steps.
-These attractions are often chaotic and heaving during the day will be more hushed at twilight, making it a much better time to go and see them (and take the compulsory photos for Instagram).
+These attractions which are often chaotic and heaving during the day will be more hushed at twilight, making it a much better time to go and see them (and take the compulsory photos for Instagram).
 There are plenty of restaurants and cafes in this part of the city to stop for dinner, so make sure to take stock and soak up the remaining light of the day before heading in for the night!

 Day 2: Vatican City and Trastevere

 Like your first day in Rome, you should start your second day early to make the most of your time and to beat the crowds.
 First thing (after breakfast) head to the Vatican City.
-Like the Colloseeum, I’d strongly recommend booking your tickets online in advance, unless you want to spend your morning in a queue.
+Like the Colosseum, I’d strongly recommend booking your tickets online in advance, unless you want to spend your morning in a queue.

 The Vatican Museums